Punch bowl: History

-Punch bowls

 Punch quickly became a popular drink.
 It was served in punch bowls, usually ceramic or silver, which were often elaborately decorated.
 Punch bowls sometimes had lids or were supported on a stand; other accessories such as a serving ladle and cups in which to serve the drink sometimes accompanied the punch bowl.
 Punch bowls were often painted with inscriptions or were used for testimonial purposes: the first successful whaling voyage from Liverpool was commemorated by a punch bowl presented by the owners of the ship to its captain.

 The ubiquity of the punch bowl as a household item is illustrated in this 1832 quote:

-The punch-bowl was an indespensible vessel in every house above the humblest class.
+The punch-bowl was an indispensable vessel in every house above the humblest class.
 And there were many kindly recollections connected with it, it being very frequently given as a present.
 No young married couple ever thought of buying a punch-bowl; it was always presented to them by a near-relative.

-Occasionally less likely vessels were used as punch bowls:
+Occasionally, less likely vessels were used as punch bowls, such as a marble fountain to serve 6,000:

 On the 15th October 1694 Admiral Edward Russell, then commanding the Mediterranean fleet, gave a grand entertainment at Alicante.
 The tables were laid under the shade of orange-trees, in four garden-walks meeting in a common centre, at a marble fountain, which last, for the occasion, was converted into a Titanic punch-bowl.
 Four hogsheads of brandy, one pipe of Malaga wine, twenty gallons of lime-juice, twenty-five hundred lemons, thirteen hundredweight of fine white sugar, five pounds' weight of grated nutmegs, three hundred toasted biscuits, and eight hogsheads of water, formed the ingredients of this monster-brewage.
 An elegant canopy placed over the potent liquor, prevented waste by evaporation, or dilution by rain; while, in a boat, built expressly for the purpose, a ship-boy rowed round the fountain, to assist in filling cups for the six thousand persons who partook of it.